 Before a receiver can give good feedback, he or she must have positive listening skills and allow the sender to confirm message delivery.
 There are several tips to be a good listener:

 Active Listening requires participation.
 Our teammates and patients will greatly appreciate this improved communication tool.

 Cultural competence is important.
 Working and communicating with people from other cultures can alter the communication techniques outlined above.
-People from different culture have their own set of "norms," and they do not necessarily conform to what people in the United States see as the "norm."
+People from different cultures have their own set of "norms," and they do not necessarily conform to what people in the United States see as the "norm."
 Medical health professionals need to attend training programs or informational sessions to understand different cultures, especially in the demographic region they serve.
 People deserve to preserve their cultural values, and everyone needs to be respected for who they are.
 Training, knowledge and cultural awareness allow for better teamwork, communication, and better patient outcomes.